muskan8006/student-performance-analysis/README.md

-﻿# 🎯 Student Performance Analysis
+﻿# 🎯 Student Performance Analysis like result

 ## 📌 Objective
 Analyze and predict student performance using study hours and attendance.